Greece: Patent litigation

-The Civil Procedure Rules currently in force have greatly limited the opportunities for defendants to obtain postponements, which in the past was a tactic employed to cause significant delays in proceedings.
-However, the appointment of technical experts can cause delays of 18 months or more.
+The current version of the Civil Procedure Rules have greatly limited the opportunities for defendants to obtain postponements, which used to be a tactic employed by parties to significantly delay proceedings; however, the appointment of technical experts may cause delays of 18 months or more.

 Q: Under what circumstances, if any, will a court consider granting a preliminary injunction?
 How often does this happen?

 For a petitioner to be granted a preliminary injunction, it must prove the existence of serious and urgent infringement.
 The petitioner must also prove the novelty and inventive step of the invention if the defendant raises objections in this respect.

 Q: What is the realistic timescale to get a decision at first instance from the initiation of proceedings?